wilsonliaows/docs/connectors/dynamics-crm.md

 Remember to [extend the refresh token epxiration time](#extending-refresh-token-expiration-time) if required.

 ## Extending refresh token expiration time
 Whenever you connect to a Dynamics app, Workato gets an access token and refresh token to be able to read and write to your Dynamics instance.
 Whenever the refresh token expires, Workato's requests to Dynamics will get a 400 response back.
+This will require you to reconnect to Dynamics.
 To ensure your recipes run continuously without requiring intervention, extend your refresh token expiration time, or set it to unlimited.You can apply and scope it to an OAuth application instead of applying it to the entire organization.

 Read more about token lifetimes [here](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-configurable-token-lifetimes).